Dripdrop12/ipardalis/content/blog/egg_sales_101.md

 ## Conclusion

 If you have seen me chewing out an egg seller on social media, this is why.
 Sorry, not sorry guys.
 Scammers be damned!
+Panther chameleon eggs for sale is an unethical scam, not a business strategy, and selling chameleon eggs is a huge red flag.
+Buyer beware.